Wearing and Caring for Masks

 How Can I Clean My Mask Without a Washer and Dryer?

-If you don't have a washer or dryer, you can hand wash your mask in a bleach solution and let it air dry:
+If you don't have a washer or dryer, you can hand wash a cloth mask in a bleach solution and let it air dry:

 - Mix 4 tablespoons (60 cc) of household bleach in 1 quart (1 liter) of room temperature water.